SPAGHETTI with MR GOUDAS TUNA in OIL

 Bring the water to a boil (lots of bubbles and steam).

-Add a can of Mr. Wu (by Mr. Goudas) Chicken Broth for a flavour boost.
+Add a can of Mr. Wu (by Mr. Goudas) Chicken Broth for a flavor boost.

 Add enough spaghetti for 2 people, enough to fill the circle created with the thumb and forefinger.